2000 Bellamah Ave. NW

 WiFi is included in the resort fee.

 We are happy to welcome dogs to Hotel Chaco.
-Our pet fee is $50 per pet, per night.
+Our pet fee is $75 for the first dog, and $35 for the second dog, per night stayed.
 Guests cannot leave pets unattended.
 Dog weight limit is 60 lbs.

 MINIMUM AGE REQUIREMENT